 This majestic Victorian mansion was erected in 1886 and played a pivotal role during the Anglo-Boer Wars.
 The Peace Treaty of Vereeniging ending the Second Boer War, was signed in this mansion.
 Today, the museum exhibits the transition from Victorian to Edwardian architecture and décor and houses an array of articles in relevance with the two wars against Britain.

 Location: 275 Jeff Masemola Street, Pretoria Central, Pretoria, 0002, South Africa

 Why not take a break from the monotony of life and travel back to the past?
 There are sure some hidden gems and absolutely delightful treasures of truth yet to be discovered by you here in South Africa.
-While planning your holiday, book one of the customized South Africa holiday packages with TravelTriangle and experience a journey to the past.
+While planning your holiday, plan a trip to South Africa and experience a journey to the past.